nikhaldi/exception_notification-rake/README.md

 This will prefix the email subjects of Rake failure notifications with `[Rake Failure]` and will send them to the two given email addresses.
 Note that if you set the same options when you configure `ExceptionNotifier` itself, they will be overridden but for Rake failures only.

+`:ignore_if` and `:ignore_exceptions` are also supported.
+Note that the first argument to the block expected by `:ignore_if` (the environment) will always be an empty dictionary since there is no meaningful environment for background tasks.

 If you want to configure sections, which is unlikely, note that by default the sections `['rake', 'backtrace']` are used (where `rake` is a custom section introduced by this gem).